-As a State Representative of Manhattan, Home of Kansas State University, I advocate for the students, faculty and staff.
+As a State Representative from Manhattan, home of Kansas State University, I advocate for the students, faculty and staff.
 I believe in Higher Education as the opportunity for individuals to learn how to succeed in this ever-changing global society.
 It is imperative that we avail ourselves of every chance to study and grow even as we are in the work world.

 EDUCATION & THE COURTS

 Communication skills, not just technology skills, are very important in society.
 The legislature can provide adequate space for learning, remove the cap on school building projects, and provide qualified teachers, social workers and academic counselors.
-With an improved focus on emotional and social growth of students, individual learning should be enhanced with adequate financial support.
-Monitoring graduation rates and after graduation outcomes of each student can provide tremendous resources for curriculum and academic program development.
+Governor Kelly initiated a focus on emotional and social growth of students providing funding for more social workers and crisis mental health centers.
+Monitoring graduation rates and post-graduation outcomes of students can provide tremendous resources for curriculum and academic program development.